A theoretical view of the T-web statistical description of the cosmic web: Introduction

 \section{Introduction}

-It is a well-known fact that the large-scale distribution of matter throughout the Universe is well-approximated by a filamentary structure dubbed the cosmic web \citep{delapparentetal86}.
-From a theoretical point of view, the first building blocks for a description of the cosmic web goes back to the seminal work of \cite{Zeldovich1970} and many other that followed e.g. \cite{Arnold1982} or \cite{Klypin1983}.
-Indeed, the so-called Zeldovich approximation -- describing the first-order ballistic trajectories of particles in a Lagrangian description -- predicts the existence of "pancakes" (\textit{i.e.} sheet-like tenuous walls), filaments, and clusters due to the collapse of anisotropic primordial fluctuations through gravitational instabilities in our expanding Universe.
-In the 90s, \cite{Bond96,Klypin1983} showed that this ensemble of objects forms a connected network called the cosmic web due to the correlations imprinted in the primordial fluctuations.
-Initial peaks led to the formation of clusters at the nodes of the web while initial correlation bridges in between later form filaments that lie within walls which themselves surround nearly empty void regions.
-Such a web classification can be achieved through the eigenvalues of the linear deformation tensor, namely stating that if all eigenvalues are negative (or below a threshold that is here taken to zero) then the region is expanding in 3D thus describing a void region; if all values are positive then the region is contracting thus describing a knot, and where the other two configurations of eigenvalues lead to either walls or filaments.
+We have long since known that the large-scale distribution of matter throughout the Universe is well-approximated by a filamentary structure dubbed the cosmic web \citep{delapparentetal86}.
+From a theoretical point of view, the first building blocks for a description of the cosmic web date back to the seminal work of \cite{Zeldovich1970} and many others that followed \citep[e.g.][]{Arnold1982, Klypin1983}.
+Indeed, the so-called Zeldovich approximation, which describes the first-order ballistic trajectories of particles in a Lagrangian description ---predicts the existence of `pancakes' (\textit{i.e.} sheet-like tenuous walls), filaments, and clusters due to the collapse of anisotropic primordial fluctuations through gravitational instabilities in our expanding Universe.
+In the 90s, \cite{Bond96} and \cite{Klypin1983} showed that this ensemble of objects forms a connected network called the cosmic web based on the correlations imprinted in the primordial fluctuations.
+Initial peaks led to the formation of clusters at the nodes of the web while initial correlation bridges in between later form filaments that lie within walls, which themselves surround nearly empty void regions.
+Such a web classification can be achieved through the eigenvalues of the linear deformation tensor, which states that if all eigenvalues are negative (or below a threshold that is taken here to be zero) then the region is expanding in 3D, thus describing a void region; if all values are positive then the region is contracting, thus describing a knot, with the other two configurations of eigenvalues leading to either walls or filaments.
+It is possible to classify the cosmic web by means of its tidal field (Hessian of the gravitational potential).
+Pioneering work in this direction was presented by \cite{doroskevich1970Ap......6..320D}, and later by \citep{1996MNRAS.281...84V, 2012MNRAS.421..296R, 2018JCAP...03..017D,2016arXiv161103619C, Feldbrugge_2018}